 Hours of presence

-Your contract includes the number of hours you are expected to be in the office during a regular work day.
-Of course, because some of us work remotely, "hours at the office" really means "hours spent working", including small pauses, like it would in a physical office.
-If you work full-time, you are expected to have 8 hours/day of presence.
+Your contract includes the number of hours you are expected to be at the office during a regular work day.
+Considering our distributed nature "hours at the office" really means "hours spent working", including small pauses, like it would in a physical office.
+If you signed a full-time contract that means you should track 8 hours/day of presence.

 Hours of work